 Fuel and store dock at Blakelys is long and you may tie up on either side to avoid wind or current issues.

-Deer Harbor, on the west end of Orcas Island at the end of the road is diminutive Deer Harbor community and marina.
 You may purchase fuel and snacks, get ice and rent a slip.
 The county dock is actually the same dock as the fuel float.
-Simply tie up out of the way just past the fuel dispenser.
-The county section is painted yellow and accommodates several runabouts or one large yacht.
-This is an excellent jump off point for kayakers heading for Jones Island or dropping off people catching the San Juan Transit mini bus.
-The bay out front is calm and rogue wakes are few, anchoring room is abundant, restrooms, showers and laundry are on wharf.
+Simply tie up for the allowed two hours out of the way just past the fuel dispenser.
+The county section is painted yellow and accommodates several runabouts, sailboats, or one large yacht.
+This is an excellent jump-off point for kayakers heading for Jones Island or for dropping off people catching the San Juan Transit minibus.
+The bay out front is calm and rogue wakes are few, anchoring room is abundant, and restrooms, showers, and laundry are on the wharf.

 Deer Harbor on Orcas Island, fuel dock, showers, laundry, public county dock

-If you squint, looking under the main wharf at Deer Harbor, you can see the yellow painted county dock.
+If you squint, and look under the main wharf at Deer Harbor, you can see the yellow painted county dock.